aaguasca/naima_handson/README.md

 ## Repository structure

-The sctructure of the repository is divided into the "data" and "scripts" folder.
+The sctructure of the repository is divided into the "data" and "scripts" folders.
 - scripts: store Jupyter Notebook scripts to compute the non-thermal radiation and MCMC fitting.
 - data: store data files (.ecsv) that contain the spectral energy distribution data points that will be used to run the scripts in the scripts folder.